ssk101/scraper/README.md

 ```
   -u, --url       URL(s) to scrape.
   -l, --list      Path to a file containing newline-separated list of URLs.
   -f, --format    Download images from the target selector's child elements matching input format(s).
-Omit this parameter to check for all standard formats.
   -a --attribute  Look for the specified attribute(s) on media elements and collect the URL value(s) for download.
   -t, --target    Target selector(s) to scrape and/or search for media sources in. e.g. "#main", ".some-class > p", "input[name='radios']".
-Omit this parameter to target the root html element.
+  -r, --resize    Resize downloaded images to specified "[width]x[height]" dimensions.
+Example: -r 300x300
+  -f, --fit       Use a specific method to fit an image after resizing.
+Defaults to "contain" which will preserve the aspect ratio and letterbox the image if needed. https://sharp.pixelplumbing.com/api-resize#resize for details about each method.
 ```